Variational Robust Kalman Filters: A Unified Framework: Main Results

 \section{Main Results}

-In this section, we first present a robust filter under $\mathcal{L}_{st}$ with fixed hyperparameters.
-Next, we establish a connection between the robust filter and the adaptive filter.
-Finally, we update the hyperparameters using variational inference and design a switching rule for scenarios where outliers and time-varying noise coexist.
+In this section, we first present a robust filter under $\mathcal{L}_{st}$ with proved convergence.
+Next, we establish a connection between the robust filter and the adaptive filter under the Kullback–Leibler divergence perspective.
+Finally, we update the hyperparameters using variational inference and design a probabilistic switching rule for scenarios where outliers and time-varying noise coexist.